 Nobelle Kennels / vom Nobelle Haus

 We started this journey many years ago out of my love for the outdoors hunting and fishing.
 Little did I know that my passion for this sport and the breed would stand the time it has!
-Over the course of this journey I have come across many wonderful people; while there are way too many to list there are four that I want to mention:
+Over the course of this journey, I have come across many wonderful people; while there are way too many to list, there are four that I want to mention:

 - Clyde Vetter for placing Belle with me and for the breedings we did with both Shooter and Ty so many years ago.
 For without that first breeding that seems like a lifetime ago there would not be Nobelles.

-- Julie Griswold and Rich Runge for all the work you and dedication you do with the NADKC but also for unselfishly sharing your knowledge with me.
+- Julie Griswold and Rich Runge for all the work you do and dedication you do with the NADKC but also for unselfishly sharing your knowledge with me.

-- Frank Hulsman my training buddy and friend that spans some 35 years.
+- Frank Hulsman my training buddy and friend that spans some 37 years.